SoundChaser83/devilutionx-apocrypha/README.md

 # How to Install

 Note: You'll need access to the data from the original game.
 If you don't have an original CD then you can [buy Diablo from GoG.com](https://www.gog.com/game/diablo).
-Alternately you can use `spawn.mpq` from the [shareware](http://ftp.blizzard.com/pub/demos/diablosw.exe) version, in place of `DIABDAT.MPQ`, to play the shareware portion of the game.

-Download the latest [DevilutionX release](https://github.com/diasurgical/devilutionX/releases) and extract the contents to a location of your choosing or [build from source](#building-from-source).
+Download the [latest Apocrypha release](https://github.com/SoundChaser83/devilutionx-apocrypha/releases/download/v0.1.0/apocrypha_windows_x64.zip) and extract the contents to a location of your choosing.
+If you have the GOG version of Diablo, run apocrypha.exe and enjoy!
+If you have the original Diablo CD:

-- Copy `DIABDAT.MPQ` from the CD or GOG-installation (or [extract it from the GoG installer](https://github.com/diasurgical/devilutionX/wiki/Extracting-the-.MPQs-from-the-GoG-installer)) to the DevilutionX folder.
+- Copy `DIABDAT.MPQ` from the CD and paste it into your apocrypha folder.
-- To run the Diablo: Hellfire expansion you will need to also copy `hellfire.mpq`, `hfmonk.mpq`, `hfmusic.mpq`, `hfvoice.mpq`.
+- To run the Diablo: Hellfire expansion you will need to do the same for `hellfire.mpq`, `hfmonk.mpq`, `hfmusic.mpq`, `hfvoice.mpq` from your Hellfire CD.

-For more detailed instructions: [Installation Instructions](./docs/installing.md).

 # Legal